Task swapping networks in distributed systems: Conclusions

 This paper presented task swapping networks of several basic topologies used in distributed systems.
 Task swappings between adjacent agents in a network topology are represented by task swappings of swapping distance 1 in the corresponding task swapping graph.
 We considered the situation in which the total cost of task migrations relies on the number of adjacent task swappings involved in a given network topology.
 Minimum generator sequence algorithms using several known generating sets for $\mathfrak{S}_n$ allow us to find a minimum-length sequence of adjacent task swappings needed from a source task assignment to reach a target task assignment in a task swapping graph of several topologies, such as line, star, complete, complete bipartite, and ring.

-Task swapping graphs of the more complex topologies (e.g., 2D and 3D meshes, hypercubes, etc) along with task swappings of swapping distance $k \geq 2$ have not been discussed in this paper.
-We leave them to our future works.
+Task swapping graphs of the more complex topologies (e.g., 2D and 3D grids, hypercubes, etc) along with task swappings of swapping distance $k \geq 2$ have not been discussed in this paper.
+It is a challenging research problem to find whether or not there exists a polynomial-time algorithm of finding a minimum-length sequence of adjacent task swappings needed from a source task assignment to reach a target task assignment in a task swapping graph of 2D (respectively, 3D) grid topology.
+We leave it as an open problem.